 \section{Abstract}

-Index maps taking value in the $K$-theory of a mapping cone are defined and discussed.
-The resulting index theorem can be view in analogy with the Freed-Melrose index theorem.
+Index maps taking values in the $K$-theory of a mapping cone are defined and discussed.
+The resulting index theorem can be viewed in analogy with the Freed-Melrose index theorem.
 The framework of geometric $K$-homology is used in a fundamental way.
 In particular, an explicit isomorphism from a geometric model for $K$-homology with coefficients in a mapping cone, $C_{\phi}$, to $KK(C(X),C_{\phi})$ is constructed.